BrunoBoehm/tly/NOTES.md

 - Putting a filter to order search results
 - Another layout for the HP (not based on the same ng-view ?)
 - Search with /cities/:name slug
+- Hide the card in the list if the url is the card's url